Nashville, Arkansas: History

 Mine Creek Baptist Church was built along the banks of Mine Creek by the Rev. Isaac Cooper Perkins (1790–1852) in the area where Nashville now stands around 1835.
 Settlers later established a post stop along the settlement roads in 1840, and a post office incorporated in 1848.
 Michael Womack (1794–1861), a Tennessee native reputed to have killed the British general Edward Pakenham during the War of 1812, settled in the area with his family in 1849.
 The area was then known by locals as "Mine Creek", but was also called "Hell's Valley" and "Pleasant Valley".

 Settlement in the area progressed slowly but steadily, though industry declined during the Civil War.
-Following the war, the village's prospects improved, industry and settlement picked up, and the town was officially incorporated as Nashville on 18 October 1883, with D.A.
+Following the war, the village's prospects improved, industry and settlement picked up, and the town was officially incorporated as Nashville on October 18, 1883, with D.A.
 Hutchinson serving as the first mayor.
-Womack is attributed with first proposing the name and called the town after Nashville, Tennessee.
+Womack is attributed with first proposing the name and naming the town after Nashville, Tennessee.
 The following year, Nashville and Hope were connected via railroad, spurring further growth, and the county seat was relocated from Center Point to Nashville.
 With the establishment of county government in the town, and due to the increased trade and access brought by the railroad, Nashville continued to grow.
 The town had a population of 928 in 1900, and boasted "a cotton-compress and gin" and a "bottling-works"; by 1920 the population had risen to 2,144.

 In the years before the Great Depression, Nashville was a prosperous, if small, town.
-According to author Dallas Tabor Herndon, Nashville was "a banking town, with electric lights, waterworks, an ice and cold storage plant, a canning factory, foundries, machine shops, a flour mill, two newspapers, a brick factory, fruit box and crate factory, mercantile concerns... well-kept streets, [and] modern public schools."
+According to author Dallas T. Herndon, Nashville was "a banking town, with electric lights, waterworks, an ice and cold storage plant, a canning factory, foundries, machine shops, a flour mill, two newspapers, a brick factory, fruit box and crate factory, mercantile concerns... well-kept streets, [and] modern public schools."

 An EF2 tornado struck the town on May 10, 2015, and killed two people.